What’s the Difference Between Light, Medium, and Dark Roast Coffee?

 -

-Caffeine: Slightly lower than lighter roasts
+Caffeine content: Slightly lower than lighter roasts

 | Roast Type | Taste | Aroma | Best For |